 - You are required to pay the full loan amount back when the loan expires

-The reason hard money lenders are more willing to lend investors money is because the underlying asset (in this case the house that you are flipping) can be used as collateral to pay back the debt if things take a turn for the worse.
+The reason hard money lenders are more willing to lend real estate investors money is because the underlying asset (in this case the house that you are flipping) can be used as collateral to pay back the debt if things take a turn for the worse.
+In essence, hard money lenders make it easy for a house flipper to get the funds they need to pull the trigger on a deal.

 The underlying goal of the renovation process is to increase the after repair value (ARV) of the property.
-The profitability of the deal depends on your ability to execute renovations that are proven to have a tangible impact on the value of the house.
+The profitability of a home flipping deal depends on your ability to execute renovations that are proven to have a tangible impact on the value of the house.

 During the renovation stage, it can be incredibly help to focus on: